 Once you have made the decision to seek psychotherapy, your first challenge is to find a therapist you can trust, relate to and afford.
-Even with thousands of practicing therapists in NYC alone, finding a mental health professional who ticks all your boxes can still be quite a challenge.
+Even with thousands of practicing mental health therapists in NYC, finding a therapist who ticks all your boxes can still be quite a challenge.

 Obviously, not all psychotherapists operate from the same playbook.
 There are many different philosophies, approaches, education levels and personalities to consider, and not all are compatible with your own personality and needs.